 Older initial teacher training (ITT) qualifications

 If you already have a teaching qualification that is not one of the above, you may still be fully qualified.
-The previous variations of full teaching qualification are still generally accepted as equivalent to the DET.
+The previous variations of full teaching qualification are still generally accepted as equivalent to the Diploma in Education and Training (DET).
 These include the DTLLS, 7407 stage 3/FE Teachers’ Certificate stage 3, and older Cert Eds and PGCEs.

-Also any qualification bearing QTS is recognised as full for the FE sector.
-If you are unsure about the value of an older qualification, you may wish to discuss this with FE Advice, 0300 303 1877 or email email@example.com who may be able to help you.
+In addition, any qualification that leads to qualified teacher status (QTS) is recognised in the FE sector.
+If you are unsure about the value of an older qualification, you may wish to discuss this with FE Advice who may be able to help you.